 When the UE has an active emergency PDU Session:

 - The UE shall not signal Paging Subgrouping Support Indication in the Registration Request message.

+NOTE: NG-RAN might perform UE-ID based subgrouping procedures as described in Clause 7.3.2 of TS 38.304 [50].